-We support the principles of the Paris Accord and efforts to reduce green-house gas ("GHG") emissions and understand that businesses such as ours have an active role to play in identifying and implementing solutions to the challenges posed by climate change.
+We support global efforts to reduce green-house gas ("GHG") emissions and understand that businesses such as ours have an active role to play in identifying and implementing solutions to the challenges posed by climate change.
 We first publicly articulated climate-related targets for reducing GHG emissions and energy intensity, among other sustainability metrics, in 2017.
 Since then, we have reported annually on our progress in achieving, or exceeding, the reduction targets that we set.
 We first published this report in April 2022 in recognition of our stakeholders' growing interest in gaining a deeper understanding of the climate-related risks and opportunities that climate change presents to our business and have committed to updating this Report annually as appropriate.
-This year, we've updated our 2030 absolute Scope 1 and 2 GHG emission reduction target, previously 5%, to better reflect our progress to-date and the further evolution and incremental growth we anticipate for our business in the coming years.
-Our newly-established goal is to reduce Scope 1 and 2 GHG emissions by at least 40% by 2030, compared to our 2018 base year.
+In 2024, we've updated our 2030 absolute Scope 1 and 2 GHG emission reduction target, previously 5%, to better reflect our progress sincce 2018 and the further evolution and incremental growth we anticipate for our business in the coming years.
+Our new goal is to reduce Scope 1 and 2 GHG emissions by at least 40% by 2030, compared to our 2018 base year.